 How to Change Out a Forward Helix Piercing

 A forward helix piercing can easily be changed out, but it’s imperative that you wait until it’s fully healed before attempting to put in new jewelry.
-Because your forward helix piercing is basically an open wound, trying to change the jewelry before it is fully healed will greatly irritate the site and will most likely lead to an infection.
+Because your forward helix piercing is basically an open wound, trying to change the jewelry before it is fully healed will greatly irritate the site and may lead to an infection.
 Plus, the back of the studs used in helix piercings can be quite stiff and hard to remove at first, which will tug at the piercing site as you try to do so, further irritating the forward helix.
 Remember: the longer you leave a piercing alone to heal, the more certain you can be that it’s safe to swap out the jewelry.
-If you’re not sure about the healing status of your piercing or you’re worried you may make harm it, it’s recommended that you go to your piercer for a change-out.
+If you’re not sure about the healing status of your piercing or you’re worried you may harm it, it’s recommended that you go to your piercer for a change-out.

 “If your piercing is fully healed and you feel comfortable changing it yourself then you may,” says St. Peter.
 “If you arent fully confident in yourself, then most piercers will change your jewelry out for you for a small fee.”